bazelbuild/bazel-website/roadmaps/windows.md

     when creating `py_binary` stub.
 *   Create example project on GitHub showing how to write a custom shell toolchain for local and remote builds, and how to override the default toolchain.
-Link to this project from the Build Encyclopdia or the User Manual, and announce it on the Blog.
+Link to this project from the Build Encyclopedia or the User Manual, and announce it on the Blog.
 *   Break
     [`RunCommand`](https://github.com/bazelbuild/bazel/blob/cc0f41dccc55bb1380b10cc65281632676192a8d/src/main/java/com/google/devtools/build/lib/runtime/commands/RunCommand.java#L455)'s